-Name of members of Remuneration Committee financial year ended 31st December 2019 Mr. LEE Sou Leung, Joseph 1/1 Mr. FUNG Wai Hing (appointed with effect from 29th January 2019) 1/1 Mr. ZAVATTI Samuel 1/1 Mr. WONG Tat Cheong, Frederick (appointed with effect from 29th January 2019) 1/1 Mr. PIKE, Mark Terence (resigned with effect from 29th January 2019) 0/1 Dr. LEE Tai Chiu (resigned with effect from 29th January 2019) 0/1
+Name of members of Remuneration Committee Number of meetings attended in the financial year ended 31st December 2020

+Mr. LEE Sou Leung, Joseph 1/1

+Mr. FUNG Wai Hing 1/1

+Mr. ZAVATTI Samuel 1/1

+Mr. WONG Tat Cheong, Frederick 1/1

 The Company has adopted a share option scheme on 15th May 2013, which serves as an incentive to attract, retain and motivate staff.
-Details of such share option scheme are set out in Note 19 to the consolidated financial statements.
+Details of such share option scheme are set out in Note 18 to the consolidated financial statements.

 The emolument payable to directors depends on their respective contractual terms under the service contracts and the appointment letters, and as recommended by the Remuneration Committee.
-Details of the directors' emolument are set out in note 36 to the consolidated financial statements.
+Details of the directors' emolument are set out in note 35 to the consolidated financial statements.